-This specialization is designed to provide you with a broad foundation in marketing concepts, practices and policies.
+Without communicating about its goods and services, a company would cease to exist.
+The BBA in Marketing provides you with a broad foundation in marketing concepts, practices and policies.
 You will explore demographic, social, economic, technological, environmental and cultural factors influencing the demands for consumer and industrial goods and services in order to better understand buyer and seller behaviors.
 As a final assignment, you will complete a written research project that demonstrates your ability to conduct an investigation of a workplace problem, identify an area for intervention and recommend a plan of preventative action.
-As a graduate, you may find opportunities in the for-profit and non-profit sectors with entry-level positions in marketing, sales, advertising, corporate communications, event planning or public relations.
-Additional opportunities could include market research, product management, retailing and customer service.

 General Degree Requirements

 The Bachelor of Business Administration degree requires 120 semester credit hours*.

 *A minimum of 60 semester transfer credits or a conferred Associate’s degree are required.

 Grade Point Average of "C", 2.0, or higher.